List of Star Trek materials: Drugs

-Cordrazine, introduced in "The City on the Edge of Forever" is a powerful stimulant used to revive patients in an emergency.
+Cordrazine, introduced in "The City on the Edge of Forever", is a powerful stimulant used to revive patients in an emergency.
 Overdoses cause hallucinations, madness and death.

 Felicium, a highly addictive narcotic produced on the planet Brekka, but misrepresented as a medicine for a plague affecting the planet Ornara.
-It was introduced in the episode Symbiosis.
+It was introduced in the episode "Symbiosis".

 Venus drug, introduced in "Mudd's Women", causes women to appear much lovelier and more exciting.

 Inaprovaline, introduced in "Transfigurations".
 Helps resuscitate the neurological and cardiovascular systems by reinforcing the cell membranes.
 It is also frequently used as an analgesic.

-Ketracel-White, introduced in Star Trek: Deep Space Nine, is a narcotic stimulant drug intravenously taken among the Jem'Hadar soldiers of The Dominion.
+Ketracel-White, introduced in Star Trek: Deep Space Nine, is a stimulant drug intravenously taken among the Jem'Hadar soldiers of The Dominion.
 The Jem'Hadar were created by the Founders – a shape-shifting species in the Gamma Quadrant – with a genetic predisposition for addiction to the drug.
 This was done to ensure their loyalty to the Founders.
 The drug is synthetically manufactured and refined at guarded facilities throughout Dominion space.
 Ketracel-White is stored as a liquid in glass vials locked in portable cases held by Vorta field supervisors.
 A Vorta must dispense the drug among the unit they command at regular intervals, otherwise the Jem'Hadar will suffer withdrawal leading to death.
 A vial of White is inserted into a dispensing mechanism embedded in the soldier's chest armor, and automatically pumped through a tube inserted into the common carotid artery.

 The Son'a were also known for their production of Ketracel-White (Star Trek: Insurrection).

 Retinax-5, introduced in Star Trek II: The Wrath of Khan, a drug that corrects vision problems.